alexandertsai/pink-jupyter/README.md

 ```python
 theme_file = script_dir / "theme" / f"notebook{theme_mode}.css" # change "notebook" to lab".
 ```
-When running jupyter lab, specify use `jupyter lab --custom-css`.
+When running jupyter lab, specify `jupyter lab --custom-css`.
+The version I run this on is 4.4.4.
 ### <span style="color: #FF69B4;">Customization</span>

 You can customize the theme by editing the <span style="color: #C71585;">`css`</span> files.
 Some easy modifications: